Wii Sports: Nintendo Switch Sports

 On 9 February 2022, during a Nintendo Direct presentation, it was announced that a sequel titled Nintendo Switch Sports would be released for the Nintendo Switch on 29 April 2022.
 It features some of the sports from Wii Sports and Wii Sports Resort such as Bowling, Tennis, Golf, Chambara (a type of Swordplay), and Basketball with some new additions like soccer, volleyball, and badminton.

+Nintendo Switch Sports Resort

+On 9 June 2026, during a Nintendo Direct presentation, it was announced that a new entry in the Wii Sports series titled Nintendo Switch Sports Resort would be released exclusively for the Nintendo Switch 2 on 22 October 2026.
+Set on the return of Wuhu Island, it features 12 sports and activities using the Joy-Con 2's motion controls, including Boxing, Table Tennis, Archery, Tennis, Volleyball, Bowling, Basketball, Golf, Thumb Wrestling, Skateboarding, Power Cruising, and Prop Plane, with Jump Rope also available as a warm-up activity.